sg16-unicode/sg16-meetings/README.md

   - PBindels suggested placing a requirement for well-formed input with the character set definitions.
   - Jens indicated no objection to clarification, but that he would like to see the ISO 10646 definition of "well-formed".
-  - Steve observed that the note is stating that invalid UTF-8 sequences can not happen in a well-formed UTF-8 source file.
+  - Steve observed that the note is stating that invalid UTF-8 sequences cannot happen in a well-formed UTF-8 source file.
   - Jens responded that there is a normative difference between something that cannot happen and something that is ill-formed; the latter requires a diagnostic.